Introduction to Rust

 # serde = "1.0"

-Note on Editions: Rust uses an "edition" system to introduce changes while maintaining backward compatibility.
-The 2024 edition is the latest (stabilized in Rust 1.85), but all code in this tutorial works with both 2021 and 2024 editions.
-If you see edition = "2021" in examples, that's still perfectly valid - you can use whichever edition you prefer.
+Note on editions: Rust uses an "edition" system to introduce changes while keeping backward compatibility.
+The 2024 edition is the latest (stabilised in Rust 1.85).
+All code in this tutorial works with both 2021 and 2024 editions.
+If you see edition = "2021" in examples, that's still valid.
+Use whichever edition you prefer.

 Hello World Variations